complexity-methods/CSA-assignments/ASSIGNMENTS_D2_basicTSA.md

 >
 > --- Von Föerster (2003)

 In this course we will not discuss the type of linear time series models known as Autoregressive Models (e.g. AR, ARMA, ARiMA, ARfiMA) summarised on [this Wikipedia page on timeseries](https://en.wikipedia.org/wiki/Time_series#Models).
 There are many extensions to these linear models, check the [`CRAN Task View` on `Time Series Analysis`](https://cran.r-project.org/web/views/TimeSeries.html) to learn more (e.g. about package `zoo` and `forecast`).
-We will in fact be discussing a lot of methods in a book the Wiki page refers to for *'Further references on nonlinear time series analysis'*: [**Nonlinear Time Series Analysis** by Kantz & Schreiber](https://www.cambridge.org/core/books/nonlinear-time-series-analysis/519783E4E8A2C3DCD4641E42765309C7).
+We will in fact be discussing a lot of methods in a book the Wiki page refers to for *'Further references on non-linear time series analysis'*: [**Nonlinear Time Series Analysis** by Kantz & Schreiber](https://www.cambridge.org/core/books/nonlinear-time-series-analysis/519783E4E8A2C3DCD4641E42765309C7).
 You do not need to buy the book, but it can be a helpful reference if you want to go beyond the formal level (= mathematics) used in this course.
-Some of the packages we use are based on the acompanying software to the book [**TiSEAN**](https://www.pks.mpg.de/~tisean/Tisean_3.0.1/index.html) which is written in `C` and `Fortran` and can be called from the command line (Windows / Linux).
+Some of the packages we use are based on the accompanying software to the book [**TiSEAN**](https://www.pks.mpg.de/~tisean/Tisean_3.0.1/index.html) which is written in `C` and `Fortran` and can be called from the command line (Windows / Linux).